 Invest With IRA

-- Yes, you can invest using your IRA after moving it to self-directed IRA or checkbook IRA.
+- Yes, you can invest using your IRA after moving it to a self-directed IRA or checkbook IRA.
 The process is easy and we have many investors who do this.

 Q: Physicians usually fall into a high personal income tax bracket.
 Are there any tax benefits to investing in multifamily housing?